StonecoldLi/Revit2Reality_Project/README.md

 # Revit2Reality_Project[SamLi]
-A project to transfer the wireframe style building into realistic style
+A project aims to transfer the wireframe style building into realistic style

 ## All the process is based on Cycle-GAN